Elections

 Polling

-At the end of the campaign period, the student body votes on each position.
-At the polling station, students will be given a ballot with the candidates names on it and can vote once for each position.
+At the end of the campaign period, the student body votes on each position where applicable.
+At the time of polling, students will be given a ballot with the candidates’ names on it and can vote once for each position.
 Once the ballots are counted, the successful candidate is the person who wins a simple majority of the votes.
-Polling will happen online using UBC WebVote and your CWL.